Dogras

 - Interpretation Needs

-- Dogri speakers may require interpretation services in regions where Hindi or English is predominantly spoken.
+- Dogri speakers may require interpretation services in regions where Hindi or English is predominantly used.

 - Interpreter Notes

-- Interpreters should be aware of regional dialects and cultural nuances.
+- Interpreters should be familiar with regional dialects and cultural nuances to effectively communicate with Dogri speakers.

 - Documentation Traditions

-- Oral traditions are strong, with many stories and histories passed down verbally.
+- Oral traditions are strong among the Dogras, with stories, songs, and folklore passed down through generations.

 - Interactions With Other Cultures

-- Dogras have historically interacted with various cultures, including Punjabis and Kashmiris, fostering a rich cultural exchange.
+- Dogras have historically interacted with neighboring cultures, facilitating trade and cultural exchange, particularly with Punjabis and Kashmiris.

 - Conflict Resolution Mechanisms

-- Community leaders and elders often mediate conflicts, drawing on traditional practices and dialogue.
+- Community elders and local leaders often mediate conflicts, using traditional methods of negotiation and consensus-building.

 - Cultural Exchange Programs